 |Middle Layer||C+||B-||Original Purple:.
 New Purple: one inch of 2 lbs density foam.
 Density for both of these layers is at least average for a middle layer which is good.|

 |OVERALL RATING||B-||C+||The overall rating is determined by averaging the above specification ratings.|

 The ratings below – based on consumer experiences and the evaluation of Sleep Like The Dead – show how Purple compares to the average mattress manufacturer.

-|Warranty coverage||C||Purple provides a 10-year non-prorated warranty – similar in terms to main competitors.
+|Warranty coverage||C||10-year non-prorated warranty – similar in terms to main competitors.
 (See mattress warranties: what you should know.)

-|Return policy||A||Purple provides a 100-day, no-fee, 100%-money-back trial period when purchasing from their website.
+|Return policy||B||100-day, no-fee, 100%-money-back trial period when purchasing from their website.
 No preparation for return shipment is necessary, and a courier (if available in your area) removes the mattress from your home to be recycled or donated.
 There is no minimum amount of time the mattress must be kept before being eligible for return.|

 |Access to customer reviews||B||At its website, Purple allows filterable and easy access on the mattress page to all customer reviews posted there, including those that are negative.
 Such access, however, is not available on the "Reviews" page.
 Reviews cannot be filtered by model.
 Reviews are also available at Amazon.|